 1115 Lunch assignments for students (30 minutes allowed.)
 Students will be assigned a time for lunch.
 It is the student's responsibility to organize activities so that she/he can eat lunch during the assigned time.
 Prior to leaving for lunch, VS should be taken, recorded and report must be given to the assigned primary nurse.
 The student will also report to another student who will cover the patient assignment.
 The instructor must be notified when the student leaves the unit.
-1200 Lunch for patients
+1200 Lunch for patients day.
+Give report Assigned time: Attend post-conference.

 1230-1330 Update charting.
 If there is no change in the patient's condition, then do not repeat information discussed in the morning note.
 Complete all procedures.
 Document on the patient record.
 Administer final meds.

-1330-1400 Restock supplies, straighten room and bedside stand.
+1330-1700 Restock supplies, straighten room and bedside stand.
 Calculate I & O and verify results.
-Advise patient that you will be leaving if clinical is an 8-hour day.
-Give report
+Advise patient that you will be leaving if clinical is an 8-hour